What are the most important things to know about zidovudine?

 - Pale skin

-While taking zidovudine, it is important to keep all of your appointments with your health care provider.
+While using zidovudine, it is important to keep all of your appointments with your health care provider.

 What is zidovudine?

-Zidovudine is a prescription medicine approved by the U.S.(FDA) for the following uses:
+Zidovudine (brand name: Retrovir) is a prescription medicine approved by the U.S.(FDA) for the following uses:

 - To treat HIV infection in adults, children, and infants.
 When zidovudine is used to treat HIV infection, the medicine is always used in combination with other HIV medicines.